emergent-interfaces/connie/README.md

 You should then seed the examples into the dev database.
 Or not, but it's your loss.

 To use/test with search functionality run `rake sunspot:solr:run` on the development and/or test environment.
 If you don't do this you will see connection refused errors.
+There is a helper in the repository root for setting up a screen instance on a linux system.
+Run `./rails-dev-screen.sh` to start up screen with webrick, Solr for dev, and Solr for test.

+Big deal: don't run `bundle update`.
+Performing `bundle install` with the current `gemfile.lock` should be fine but some irritating gem is breaking the ability to run tests in its latest version.